 All elements are easily readable at night.
-The baton-shaped hour marker at 12 hours even features lume of a different shade of green for easier orientation.
+The baton-shaped hour marker at 12 hours even features a drop of a chemical luminous compound of a different shade of green for even better legibility.

 Although the watch features styling that hints at some serious water resistance capacity, this is not a diver: it is rated for just 100 meters.
 The device will allow you to swim in a pool or do some light snorkeling.
 Try to use it for real diving and you will know what instant regret is.

 At 42 millimeters in diameter, the wristwatch is similar in dimensions to the 2014 Engineer Hydrocarbon Hunley.
 Yet, with its subtler styling and better proportions, it doesn’t look as massive.
 It is one of those rare “tool” watches for a white-collar worker.

 Value for money: 4/5

 Ball Engineer II Magneto S (Ref.
 NM3022C-N1CJ-BK) specification